-SECTION 2.(e) Cochairs. - Cochairs of the Commission shall be designated by the Speaker of the House of Representatives and the President Pro Tempore of the Senate from among their respective appointees.
+SECTION 5.
+The Speaker of the House of Representatives shall designate one Representative as Cochair, and the President Pro Tempore of the Senate shall designate one Senator as Cochair.
 The Commission shall meet upon the call of the chairs.
 A quorum of the Commission shall be 10 members.
+Any vacancy on the Commission shall be filled by the appointing authority.